digital-asset/daml/docs/source/app-dev/services.rst

 Command deduplication
 ---------------------

-The command submission service deduplicates submitted commands based on the submitting :ref:`party <com.daml.ledger.api.v1.Commands.party>` and :ref:`command ID <com.daml.ledger.api.v1.Commands.command_id>`:
+The command submission service deduplicates submitted commands based on their change ID:

-- Applications can provide a :ref:`deduplication time <com.daml.ledger.api.v1.Commands.deduplication_time>` for each command.
-If this parameter is not set, the default maximum deduplication time is used.
+- Applications can provide a :ref:`deduplication duration <com.daml.ledger.api.v1.Commands.deduplication_duration>` for each command.
+If this parameter is not set, the default maximum deduplication period is used.
-- A command submission is considered a duplicate submission if the ledger server receives the command within the deduplication time of a previous command with the same command ID from the same submitting party.
+- A command submission is considered a duplicate submission if the ledger server receives the command within the deduplication period of a previous command with the same application ID and command ID from the same submitting party.
-- Duplicate command submissions will be ignored until either the deduplication time of the original command has elapsed or the original submission was rejected (i.e. the command failed and resulted in a rejected transaction), whichever comes first.
+- Duplicate command submissions will be ignored until either the deduplication period of the original command has passed or the original submission was rejected (i.e. the command failed and resulted in a rejected transaction), whichever comes first.
 - Command deduplication is only *guaranteed* to work if all commands are submitted to the same participant.
 Ledgers are free to perform additional command deduplication across participants.
 Consult the respective ledger's manual for more details.
 - A command submission will return:

-  - The result of the submission (``Empty`` or a gRPC error), if the command was submitted outside of the deduplication time of a previous command with the same command ID on the same participant.
+  - The result of the submission (``Empty`` or a gRPC error), if the command was submitted outside of the deduplication period of a previous command with the same change ID on the same participant.
-  - The status error ``ALREADY_EXISTS``, if the command was discarded by the ledger server because it was sent within the deduplication time of a previous command with the same command ID.
+  - The status error ``ALREADY_EXISTS``, if the command was discarded by the ledger server because it was sent within the deduplication period of a previous command with the same change ID.

 - If the ledger provides additional command deduplication across participants, the initial command submission might be successful, but ultimately the command can be rejected if the deduplication check fails on the ledger.